Why Elite Athletes are Turning to the Vagus Nerve

 Recent studies provide compelling support for vagal stimulation in athletic contexts:

-• A randomized controlled trial found that just one week of daily taVNS significantly increased VO₂ max and peak work rate, while reducing post-exercise inflammation in healthy adults (Fronda et al., 2021).
+• A randomized controlled trial found that just one week of daily taVNS significantly increased VO₂ max and peak work rate, while reducing post-exercise inflammation in healthy adults (Ackland et al., 2025).

-• A meta-analysis of 19 studies concluded that taVNS can meaningfully enhance cognitive performance, especially executive function, when targeted at vagus-innervated areas like the tragus or cymba concha (Warren et al., 2021).
+• A meta-analysis of 19 studies concluded that taVNS can meaningfully enhance cognitive performance, especially executive function, when targeted at vagus-innervated areas like the tragus or cymba concha (Ridgewell et al., 2021).

 Together, these findings point to the vagus nerve as a modifiable target—not only for emotional regulation and stress resilience—but also for physical performance and cognitive sharpness.